gabr444/chess-engine/README.md

 # Chess-engine
-Chess-engine with alpha-beta pruning written in Rust.
+Chess-engine with alpha-beta pruning written in C++